Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

-For the \emph{analog matching} cases based on halo number and mass ($NM$), or the more complex implementation including mass and $b_{\rm elg}$ ($NMb_{\rm elg}$), we find excellent agreement with respect to the reference case.
+For the families based on mass ($NM$), or the more complex implementation including mass and $b_{\rm ELGs}$ ($NMb_{\rm ELGs}$), we find excellent agreement with respect to the reference case for all tracer selections.
 Neither of the two options shows a clear advantage, suggesting that halo mass alone is sufficient to reproduce void statistics coming from ELGs.
 The largest deviations occur only at the extreme values of $\delta_{\rm min}$, for very large or very shallow voids, but the overall trends remain consistent.

 All the effects discussed can be seen more clearly for 3D voids.
 2D voids under the standard smoothing scale of $10~h^{-1}$~Mpc wash out much of the catalog-to-catalog variation.
 If we reduce the smoothing to $5~h^{-1}$~Mpc, the differences start to be apparent although still more subtle than for the 3D case (see Appendix Fig.~\ref{fig:one_and_two_point_for_2Dvoids_with_sm5}).